 Law and Entrepreneurship Clinic

-The Law and Entrepreneurship Clinic is a two-semester transactional course providing students the opportunity to work with startup businesses and entrepreneurial clients.
-Legal issues include creating and maintaining the corporate entity, providing basic legal advice on contracts, intellectual property, employer-employee matters, tax, and other issues facing the startup business.
+The Law and Entrepreneurship Clinic is a transactional course providing students the opportunity to work with startup businesses and entrepreneurial clients.
+Legal issues include creating and maintaining the corporate entity, and providing basic legal advice on contracts, intellectual property, employer-employee matters, tax, and other issues facing the startup business.
 Experienced business law and corporate attorneys provide guidance and supervision.

 Department of Justice Clinical Externship Program